Living in Iceland?

-Accommodation in IcelandiStockphoto
+Accommodation in Iceland

-As an expat, it is usually more practical (and less stressful) to find a place to live before they start their life in Iceland.
-You can do so during a fact-finding trip or preliminary visit.
-However, not every expat has the time and money to travel to Iceland solely for the purpose of undertaking an apartment search.
-Instead, a guesthouse may be a convenient short-term solution until you find your ideal place.
+As an expat, it is usually more practical (and less stressful) to find a place to live before making the move abroad, with many deciding to find a place during a shorter preliminary visit to the country.
+However, not every expat has the time or money to travel to Iceland solely to search for an apartment.
+Instead, a guesthouse or Airbnb may be a convenient short-term solution until you find your ideal place.

 The Apartment Search in Iceland

-Most Icelanders prefer buying a house or apartment as opposed to renting one.
-In fact, about 80% of the housing stock is privately owned.
-The rental market is thus rather small which makes the apartment search even more difficult.
-Also keep in mind that rents are considerably higher in Reykjavik than in smaller towns or villages.
+Most Icelanders prefer buying a place rather than renting, and about 80% of property in Iceland is privately owned.
+As a result, the rental market is rather small, making the apartment search even more difficult.
+Rent is also considerably higher in Reykjavik than in smaller towns or villages.

 Rent Subsidies and Cost of Living